-I’m a researcher at the lab for Artificial Intelligence in Medical Imaging working on machine learning for biomedical applications.
-My research interests are time-to-event analysis (survival analysis) and using deep learning techniques to learn from non-Euclidean data such as graphs.
-Previously, I worked at The Institute of Cancer Research, London and was among the winners of the Prostate Cancer DREAM challenge.
+I’m an AI researcher in the computational pathology, Oncology R&D team at AstraZeneca and an open-source enthusiast working on machine learning for biomedical applications.
+My research interests are time-to-event analysis (survival analysis) and causal inference.
+Previously, I worked at the lab for Artificial Intelligence in Medical Imaging at the Technical University of Munich and The Institute of Cancer Research, London.
 I’m the author of scikit-survival, a machine learning library for survival analysis built on top of scikit-learn.

 PhD in Computer Science, 2016